1951 Pont-Saint-Esprit mass poisoning: Background

 During the Vichy government, the supply of grains from field to mill to bakery was directed by the government's grain control board, the Office National Interprofessionnel des Céréales (ONIC), and later the Union Meunière.
 Essentially, this created a government monopoly on the sale of flour, allowing the government a measure of control over wartime supply shortages.
-This also meant that flour would be purchased directly from ONIC, and delivered to the baker for a set price, without the baker being able to have any control on quality.
+This also meant that flour would be purchased directly from ONIC, and delivered to the baker for a set price, without the baker having any control on quality.
 Following the end of the second world war, this system was relaxed, allowing for bakers to have some choice over their flour supply.
 ONIC retained its monopoly on inter-departmental exportation and importation.
 By this system, millers in departments with more supply than demand could sell the excess to ONIC.
 In practice, this meant that the higher-quality flour would be delivered to local bakers and lower-quality flour would be exported to other departments.
 Thus, departments with net flour deficits, like the Gard department in which Pont-Saint-Esprit was located, would be supplied with lower-quality flour from other departments via ONIC, with the bakers having virtually no choice of the provenance or quality of their flour.